tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 # Introduction

-A core routing data model is defined in {{!RFC8349}}, and it provides a basis for the development of data models for routing protocols.
-The MPLS base model augments core routing data model with additional data specific to MPLS technology as described in the MPLS architecture document {{?RFC3031}}.
+A core routing data model is defined in {{!RFC8349}}, and it provides a basis for the development of routing data models for specific Address Families (AFs).
+Specifically, {{!RFC8349}} defines a model for a generic Routing Information Base (RIB) that is Address-Family (AF) agnostic. {{!RFC8349}} also defines two instances of RIBs based on the generic RIB model for IPv4 and IPv6 AFs.

+The MPLS base model that is defined in this document augments the generic RIB model defined in {{!RFC8349}} with additional data that enables MPLS forwarding for the specific destination prefix(es) present in the AF RIB(s) as described in the MPLS architecture document {{?RFC3031}}.

+The MPLS base model also defines a new instance of the generic RIB model as defined in {!RFC8349}} to store native MPLS routes.
+The native MPLS RIB instance stores route(s) that are not associated with other AF instance RIBs (such as IPv4, or IPv6 instance RIB(s)), but are enabled for MPLS forwarding.
+Examples of such native MPLS routes are routes programmed by RSVP on transit MPLS router(s) along the path of a Label Switched Path (LSP).
+Other example(s) are MPLS routes that cross-connect to specific Layer-2 adjacencies, such as Layer-2 Attachment Circuit(s) (ACs)), or Layer-3 adjacencies, such as Segment-Routing (SR) Adjacency Segments (Adj-SIDs) described in {{!RFC8402}}.

 The MPLS base model serves as a basis for future development of MPLS data models covering more-sophisticated MPLS feature(s) and sub-system(s).
-The main purpose is to provide essential building blocks for the more-complicated data models involving different control-plane protocols, and advanced MPLS functions.
+The main purpose is to provide essential building blocks for other models involving different control-plane protocols, and MPLS functions.

 To this end, it is expected that the MPLS base data model will be augmented by a number of other modules developed at IETF (e.g. by TEAS and MPLS working